In this section:

 Passport officers may contact your guarantor by telephone.
 As the applicant, you should ensure that your guarantor is aware of this and has provided appropriate daytime telephone contact details (preferably a mobile phone number).
 Any difficulties in contacting your guarantor will cause delays in issuing your passport.

 You must provide two recent identical colour photographs of yourself with your completed passport application.
-Unacceptable photographs will delay processing.
+Photographs that do not meet ALL the requirements below will result in your passport application being rejected.

 Please ensure that your photographs:

-- are taken with a plain white or light grey background.
-Photographs with a blue background will not be accepted by the Passport Office
+- were taken with a plain white or light grey background.
+Photographs with a blue background will in principle not be accepted by the Passport Office.
+Photo shop staff must NOT edit the photo to change the background colour.

 Please take care of your photographs; attaching them to the application form with glue, paperclips, staples or bulldog clips can mark or damage the photo making them unusable.